codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 During fine-tuning, we feed the embedding of R[cls] (Representation of the sentence) to a classifier and train the classifier to perform classification.

+During the fine-tuning we update only the weights of the classification layer and not the pre-trained BERT model.
+When we do this, it becomes the same as using the pre-trained BERT model as a feature extractor.

 * Natural language inference